June '11

 Follow these steps for a test export with Apache2Piwik:

-• Important: create backup of your Piwik MySQL Database.
+• Important: create backup of your Matomo MySQL Database.

-• create `settings.py` as a copy of settings.py.sample and edit MySQL Piwik Database configuration
+• create `settings.py` as a copy of settings.py.sample and edit MySQL Matomo Database configuration

 • execute apache2piwik.py – see examples below